Getting Started with Data Access Services

 - specifying the write component

-component is a query, with the output being the repository object.
+The read component is a query, with the output being the repository object.
 Therefore, the main work in developing the read side of the repository service is writing the SQL query for populating the repository object.
 The repository query is dynamic by design, to tender the need to support different read operations.

-component comprises a set of table and column bindings, which specify what tables to write and what values to write to each table when persisting the object.
-The table and column bindings are generated from the read
+The write component comprises a set of table and column bindings, which specify what tables to write and what values to write to each table when persisting the object.
+The table and column bindings are generated from the read component.
+Therefore, the repository service development is centered around the SQL query of the read component.

 Sync Application

-application bar, click the the deploy icon to redeploy the application, which syncs the application deployed in the remote workspace with the application in your local work folder.
+From the myApp application bar, click the the deploy icon to redeploy the application, which syncs the application deployed in the remote workspace with the application in your local work folder.

 Inspect and Test Deployments